-dependent the family's owance, for each family member.
-Proof of income must be provided s deduction; and other Third Party PL) health insurance Non-covere ed medical expenses; and eduction for some residents ona State Veteran Home.
+• A family allowance, for each dependent family member.
+Proof of the family's income must be provided to allow this deduction; • Medicare and other Third Party Liability (TPL) health insurance premiums; • Non-covered medical expenses; and • A special deduction for some residents of the Arizona State Veteran Home.